History of Georgia (country): Growth of the national movement

 Ilia Chavchavadze, leader of the Georgian national revival in the 1860s.

 The emancipation of the serfs pleased neither the serfs nor the nobles.
 The poverty of the serfs had not been alleviated while the nobles had lost some of their privileges.
 The nobles in particular also felt threatened by the growing power of the urban, Armenian middle class in Georgia, who prospered as capitalism came to the region.
 Georgian dissatisfaction with Tsarist autocracy and Armenian economic domination led to the development of a national liberation movement in the second half of the 19th century.

 A large-scale peasant revolt occurred in 1905, which led to political reforms that eased the tensions for a period.
 During this time, the Marxist Social Democratic Party became the dominant political movement in Georgia, being elected to all the Georgian seats in the Russian State Duma established after 1905.
-Josef Vissarionovich Djugashvili (more famously known as Joseph Stalin), a Georgian Bolshevik, became a leader of the revolutionary (and anti-Menshevik) movement in Georgia.
-He went on to control the Soviet Union.
+Josef Vissarionovich Jugashvili (more famously known as Joseph Stalin), a Georgian Bolshevik, became a leader of the revolutionary (and anti-Menshevik) movement in Georgia but never gained popular support comparable to that of the Social Democrats.
+During this time, other Georgian nationalist forces did their part to weaken the Russian rule with subversive activities, with notable incidents like the Dusheti treasury heist of 1906.

 Akaki Tsereteli, prominent Georgian poet and national liberation movement figure.

 Many Georgians were upset by the loss of independence of the Georgian Orthodox Church.
 The Russian clergy took control of Georgian churches and monasteries, prohibiting use of the Georgian liturgy and desecrating medieval Georgian frescoes on various churches all across Georgia.